Carya floridana

 Carya floridana (syn.
-Hicoria floridana) the scrub hickory, is a tree native to the Southeast United States, where it is endemic in central Florida.
+Hicoria floridana) the scrub hickory, is a small tree native to the Southeast United States, where it is endemic to central Florida.

+Description

-Although it can grow to the height of 25 m (80 ft), many specimens are seen as shrubs 3–5 m tall with many small trunks.
+Although Carya floridana can grow to the height of 25 m (80 ft), most specimens are shrubs 3–5 m tall, with many small trunks.
 The leaves are 20–30 cm long, pinnate, with three to seven leaflets, each leaflet 4–10 cm long and 2–4 cm broad, with a coarsely toothed margin.
 The fruit is a nut 3–4 cm long and 2-2.5 cm diameter, with a thick, hard shell and a sweet, edible seed.

-It is geographically separated from the similar black hickory (Carya texana).
-The scrub hickory intergrades with the pignut hickory (Carya glabra) where ranges overlap.

 The seeds require stratification to germinate.